-In the \coloredcircle{2}{drawio_yellow}{black}\emph{Model Selection} stage, the ML Engineer supports the IT Solution Architect by providing details about the deployed model, choosing the right verification technique based on its requirements.
-In the survey from Scaramuzza et al.~\cite{scaramuzza_engineering_2025}, they identify nine categories of models that have been successfully verified with ZKP in the literature.
-The results of the survey are shown in Table~\ref{tab:model_categories}.
+In the \coloredcircle{2}{drawio_yellow}{black}\emph{Model Selection} stage, the ML Engineer supports the IT Solution Architect by providing details about the deployed model and choosing the right verification technique based on its requirements.
+Scaramuzza et al.~\cite{scaramuzza_engineering_2025} identify nine categories of models that have been verified with ZKP in the literature.
+The results are shown in Table~\ref{tab:model_categories}.